lyssieth/Opportunity/Races/Material Plane/Elves/Dark Elves.md

 ## Age

-They live mucb longer lives than normal Elves, ranging from 4 to 10+ millennia.
+They live much longer lives than normal Elves, ranging from 4 to 10+ millennia.

 ## Abilities